 - 72. From the start of its operations in Viet Nam, IFAD has been committed to supporting the Government's policy of decentralization and to building up the capacity of provincial governments to implement development programmes.
 Largely as a consequence, all loans are for area-specific projects, covering either one or two provinces, until the most recent loan (in 2011) that covered three provinces.
 In effect, each province constituted a separate project.
-IFAD has not financed any national subsector programmes in Viet Nam.34 There are 63 provinces in the country, of which 11 have received IFAD loans, with four provinces receiving follow-up loans (Tuyen Quang, Quang Binh, Ha Giang and Ha Tinh). - 73.
-The provinces are selected on the basis of poverty incidence.
+IFAD has not financed any national subsector programmes in Viet Nam.
+There are 63 provinces in the country, of which 11 have received IFAD loans, with four provinces receiving follow-up loans (Tuyen Quang, Quang Binh, Ha Giang and Ha Tinh). - The provinces are selected on the basis of poverty incidence.
 Fortunately, with Viet Nam's fast rate of growth, poverty incidence is a rapidly moving target.
 For most IFAD-supported operations until 2002, the poverty incidence in the selected provinces was 50 per cent or more.
 For the more recent projects, the starting rates for the selected provinces are about 30 per cent.
 Also, IFAD and the Government have mainly selected provinces with a high proportion of ethnic minorities, which is generally consistent with poverty targeting because the incidence of poverty among ethnic minorities is well above the national average.
 Once a province is selected, however, all the poor in its districts and communes are eligible to participate in the project, whether or not they belong to an ethnic minority.
 Tuyen Quang Province, for example, has a population that is evenly divided between ethnic minorities and Viet Kinh, and the participating communes include both ethnic minority villages and Viet Kinh villages.
 Provinces such as Ha Giang, Bac Kan and Cao Bang have an even higher proportion of ethnic minorities.
 However, IFAD has also selected a number of provinces that are relatively poor but have very small ethnic minority populations, such as the central-coastal provinces of Ha Tinh and Quang Binh. - 74.
 Key elements of the Viet Nam portfolio.
 The portfolio is entirely made up of multicomponent projects/programmes that closely follow the area-based model.
-The logic of the approach is that a range of activities are undertaken together so as to derive synergies in raising the productivity and incomes of poor rural people.
+The logic of the approach is that a range of activities are undertaken together so as

+A contrasting example is India, where, although the bulk of IFAD's supported programme is also areabased, the Fund has also supported nationwide programmes for rural women's empowerment and for rural finance. to derive synergies in raising the productivity and incomes of poor rural people.
 Given the interlocking nature of components, however, it is difficult to separate the various elements of IFAD's operational model for evaluation purposes.
-In attempting to do so, the evaluation identified four common features of IFAD's supported programme in Viet Nam: (i) support for decentralized development management at the provincial, district and commune levels: (ii) investment in small-scale infrastructure through commune development funds (CDF), with projects selected through a process of local participation; (iii) development of demonstration models for market integration, including models for microenterprise development, and implementation of them through common interest groups (CIGs); and (iv) channelling of microfinance to support business plans through savings and credit groups (SCGs) or through the banking system.
+In attempting to do so, the evaluation identified four common features of IFAD's supported programme in Viet Nam: (i) support for decentralized development management at the provincial, district and commune levels; (ii) investment in small-scale infrastructure through commune development funds (CDF), with projects selected through a process of local participation; (iii) development of demonstration models for market integration, including models for microenterprise development, and implementation of them through common interest groups (CIGs); and (iv) channelling of microfinance to support business plans through savings and credit groups (SCGs) or through the banking system.